CynFre/hello-world/README.md

 I am eager to learn and apply my new knowledge.
 I have been in the industry of software development as a QA, as a BA, as supervisor and now as a Software Engineering Manager.

+I am adding one new line for practice.